Code-Institute-Submissions/paulday966-milestone1/README.md

 #### CSS3

-CSS3 was used to style the cafe images, descriptions, titles and lists on each page.
+CSS3 was used to style the cafe images, descriptions, titles and lists on each page. and parts of the Bootstrap cards.
 This is to allow the users to view the images and text properly and clearly on large, medium and small screens.

 #### Bootstrap